 We’ve stayed in this area a number of times and loved it.
 The food courts, which offer cheap delicious food is what keeps us coming back.

 The following itinerary will work best for those staying in or around the area of this hotel.

-We’re going to start the day in the exploring the exciting Bukit Bintang.
+We’re going to start the day exploring the exciting Bukit Bintang.
 It’s one of our favourite areas to explore and will help you to get familiar with your surroundings.

 Bukit Bintang –